jannatazara/jannatazara/README.md

 # 👋 Hi, I'm Janna Tazara

 Welcome to my GitHub!
-I'm a final-year student majoring in **Manajemen Informatika** at Institut Teknologi Mitra Gama.
+I'm a final-year student majoring in **Managemen Informatika** at Institut Teknologi Mitra Gama.

 I enjoy building websites, developing Android apps, and managing data.
 Here's a bit more about me: